SparebankenVest/azure-key-vault-to-kubernetes/README.md

   labels:
     azure-key-vault-env-injection: enabled
 ```

-2. Create a `AzureKeyVaultSecret` resource, containing information the Env Injector can use later to retrieve a secret from Azure Key Vault
+As with the Controller, the Env Injector relies on `AzureKeyVaultSecret` resources to provide information about the Azure Key Vault secrets.

-3. Create a Pod (typically using `Deployment` or anything else that creates a Pod in Kubernetes) containing environment variable placeholders as below:
+The Env Injector will start processing containers containing one or more environment placeholders like below:
 ```
 env:
 - name: <name of environment variable>
-  value: azurekeyvault@<name of AzureKeyVaultSecret>?<optional field query>
-- name: <name of another environment variable>
-  value: azurekeyvault@<name of another AzureKeyVaultSecret>?<optional field query>
+  value: <name of AzureKeyVaultSecret>@azurekeyvault?<optional field query>
 ...
 ```

-4. Just before the pod gets created, a Mutating Web Hook is triggered which injects a init-container into the Pod
-5. The init-container copies over the `azure-keyvault-env` executable to the original container, which will download any Azure Key Vault secrets, identified in the environment placeholders above, and pass them on as environment variables to the original executable (the container's original CMD or ENTRYPOINT)
+It will start by injecting a init-container into the Pod.
+This init-container copies over the `azure-keyvault-env` executable to a share volume between the init-container and the original container.
+It then changes either the CMD or ENTRYPOINT, depending on which was used by the original container, to use the `azure-keyvault-env` executable instead, and pass on the "old" command as parameters to this new executable.
+The init-container will then complete and the original container will start.

-6. This way all secrets gets injected transparently in-memory during Pod startup, and not reveal any secret content to the Pod spec, disk or logs
+When the original container starts it will execute the `azure-keyvault-env` command which will download any Azure Key Vault secrets, identified by the environment placeholders above.
+The remaining step is for `azure-keyvault-env` to execute the original command and params, pass on the updated environment variables with real secret values.
+This way all secrets gets injected transparently in-memory during container startup, and not reveal any secret content to the container spec, disk or logs.

 ## Authentication